Stephen McNallen: Retirement: 2016–present

+In October 2023, Stephen McNallen gave a speech about "Wotan's dual aspects of fury and wisdom, as noted by Dr. Carl Jung" and his recent book "The Spear" at the American Renaissance conference hosted by AmRen who makes the claim to be "America's foremost white advocacy publication."

 Personality and personal life

 Calico described McNallen as having "a highly eclectic personality, fascinated by political, cultural, technological, and occult issues."
 He characterized him as "a genuinely charismatic man who commands a presence" and who was also "a man of both vision and perseverance".
 He also noted that when McNallen was writing about himself (using the third person), he betrayed "the sort of narcissistic self-involvement that might characterize the psychology of a charismatic religious leader, the founder of a religious movement."